HeimirDavid/recipe-application/README.md

 #### Surface
 As a colour pallet I wanted to use bright colours, to match with the theme of bright images of food.
-Since this is a cook book written by the users, i wanted the typography to be a bit handwritten to make it feel more personal.
+Since this is a cook book written by the users, I wanted the typography to be a bit handwritten to make it feel more personal.

-Use this section to provide insight into your UX process, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.

-In particular, as part of this section we recommend that you provide a list of User Stories, with the following general structure:

-As a user type, I want to perform an action, so that I can achieve a goal.
-This section is also where you would share links to any wireframes, mockups, diagrams etc. that you created as part of the design process.
-These files should themselves either be included as a pdf file in the project itself (in an separate directory), or just hosted elsewhere online and can be in any format that is viewable inside the browser.

 ## Existing Features
 * **Register** - Allows a user to create an account by filling out a form with their wished username and password.